 This module will:

 You'll spend Year Three at a university abroad, usually in Germany, France, or Spain.
 You'll be taught in the language of the host country.
 You're encouraged to branch out and explore the wide range of modules.

 Intensive and advanced language courses are sometimes available in the continental university.
 You'll also have the opportunity to study the relevant language during your first and second years at York.

-The main focus of your final year is your individual project, which makes up one-third of your final year:
+The main focus of your final year is your individual project, which will make up one third of your credits.